 The focus of the restoration was originally the deck which leaked visibly and there was also that smell, you know the one; the deck was constructed from 18mm teak bonded on to 10mm ply and all through fastened to the beams with No12 bronze screws.
 A plug cutter was used to expose the screws so that they could be unscrewed to prevent damage to the beams

-The cause of the damage was the use of traditionally caulked teak, laid on ply, using a synthetic rubber in the traditional V shaped groove; it was probably difficult to see where it had failed, and where it separated from the teak it allowed water to penetrate to the ply, especially along the joins and edges, where it did most damage to the covering board, and carlins.
+The cause of the damage was the use of traditionally caulked teak, laid on ply, using a synthetic rubber on cotton in the traditional V shaped groove; it was probably difficult to see where it had failed, and where it separated from the teak it allowed water to penetrate to the ply, especially along the joins and edges, where it did most damage to the covering board, and carlins.
 This in turn caused some beam ends to rot.